- Average Cost: $42,000

-You are able to choose from many types of additions for average homes, which include a ground level addition, second floor additions, and even detached additions.
+You are able to choose from many types of home additions including a ground level addition, second floor additions, and even detached additions.
 Every option will have benefits and drawbacks as well as estimated costs based on the factors such as the structure size and features that are to be included.

-An Extra room is just that.
-A homeowner that decides to go with this addition type will often add on a bedroom, a family room or many rooms.
+A homeowner that decides to add a room will often add on a bedroom, a family room or multiple rooms.
 Whenever you want to add additional rooms to your home, you will have two options: build up or build out.

 - Hire a remodeling company or general contractor.

 - Consult with an architect before you start to ensure that the design will work with your home which helps to enhance the resale value.

 - Hire a structural engineer to ensure that the plans are safe and sound.